laravel-enso/documentation/docs/packages/data-import.md

 ## Configuration
+The configuration can be found/published in `config/enso/imports.php` and contains:
+ - `validations`, string, flag that sets whether import template validations are also executed in production, valid values are `always`/`local`/`yourEnv` | default `local`
-The configuration can be found/published in `config/enso/imports.php` and contains what's needed to hook the JSON templates to the import package:
+- `configs` - configuration array, with what's needed to hook the JSON templates to the import package:
     - `label`, the label visible to the user in the interface
     - `template`, the relative path to the JSON import templates

 #### JSON Template structure:
 - `importerClass`, the fully qualified importer class name | required.
 Here you write the import logic.